Art Investment Calculator

 What this tool does

 This calculator models the annual return rate on an art investment after accounting for insurance costs.
-It takes your purchase price, current value, holding period, and annual insurance as a percentage of value, then estimates the net internal rate of return (IRR) by deducting cumulative insurance expenses from your final proceeds.
+It takes your purchase price, current value, holding period, and annual insurance as a percentage of the purchase price, then estimates the net annualised return by deducting cumulative insurance expenses from your final proceeds.
 The result shows what annual growth rate your investment actually delivered once carrying costs are factored in.
 Insurance costs have the most significant impact on the final return, particularly over longer holding periods where cumulative expenses accumulate.
 A typical use case involves comparing two artworks where one has lower insurance costs despite a higher headline appreciation figure.
 Note that this calculation assumes stable insurance rates and doesn't include transaction costs, restoration, or tax implications.
 The output is a simplified illustration for comparative analysis rather than a prediction of future performance.

 Enter Values